-The records with resolved openings showed several unusual features.
-First, despite the steady-state current being relatively large (\sim 40% of the peak current; Fig. 1d), the majority of resolvable openings were present at the onset of the glutamate application (Fig. 2a,b).
-Second, while the amplitudes of resolved openings were equivalent to (or larger than) the steady-state current, the recordings contained no sojourns to the baseline; the resolvable openings thus appeared to 'ride' on a low-noise background current (Fig. 2a,b).
-Third, throughout the recordings, occasional 'failures' were observed in which the current onset showed no discernible picosiemens openings.
-Nonetheless, these responses still exhibited the lownoise steady-state current (Fig. 2b).
-Fourth, unlike the rapid closure of the resolved picosiemens channel openings, the steady-state current decay upon agonist removal was slow (and roughly exponential), as might be expected if it reflected the closure of a large number of lower conductance openings (Fig. 2b).
-These results suggest that $GluA2(R)/\gamma$ -2 receptors are capable of generating two distinct types of channel opening - 'conventional' AMPAR openings (with conductances in the picosiemens range) which form the initial phase of the macroscopic response, along with openings of much lower conductance, that form the steady-state current.
-The pattern of channel behavior observed - predominantly large openings occurring at the onset of the response and predominantly small openings at steady-state would give rise to a steady-state current with relatively low variance, consistent with the right-shifted current-variance relationships (Fig. 1e).
+The resolved openings showed several unusual features.
+First, despite the steady-state macroscopic current being relatively large (~40% of the peak current; Fig. 1d), the majority of resolvable individual openings were present at the onset of the glutamate application (Fig. 2a, b).
+Second, while the amplitudes of resolved openings were equivalent to (or larger than) the steady-state current, the recordings contained no sojourns to the baseline; the resolvable openings thus appeared to ride on a low-noise background current (Fig. 2a, b).
+Third, throughout the recordings, occasional responses were observed in which the current onset showed no discernible picosiemens openings.
+Nonetheless, these responses still exhibited the low-noise steady-state current (Fig. 2b).
+Fourth, unlike the rapid closure of the resolved picosiemens channel openings, the steady-state current decay that followed agonist removal was slow (and roughly exponential), as might be expected if it reflected the closure of a large number of lower conductance openings (Fig. 2b).
+These results suggest that $GluA2(R)/\gamma-2$ receptors are capable of generating two distinct types of channel opening-conventional AMPAR openings (with conductances in the picosiemens range) which form the initial phase of the macroscopic response, along with openings of much lower conductance that form the steady-state current.
+The pattern of channel behavior we observed-predominantly large openings occurring at the onset of the response and predominantly small openings at steady-state-would give rise to a steady-state current with relatively low variance, consistent with the right-shifted current-variance relationships (Fig. 1e).

-GluA2(R) receptors in the absence of auxiliary subunits exhibit detectable chloride permeability $(P{Cl}/P{Cs}$ estimated as 0.14; Ref.
+GluA2(R) receptors in the absence of auxiliary subunits exhibit detectable chloride permeability ( $P{Cl}/P{Cs}$ estimated as 0.14, ref.
 43).
-We asked whether the different classes of channel openings seen with GluA2(R)/ γ -2 could have different relative chloride permeabilities.
-To address this, we applied 100 ms pulses of glutamate and measured the reversal potential of the peak and steady-state currents (comprising mostly large and small openings respectively) in external solutions containing high (145 mM) or low (35 mM) CsCl43 (Supplementary Fig. 3).
-The expected shift in reversal potential following a switch between these conditions is -30.4 mV for a Cs^+ -selective (Cl^- -impermeable) channel and +30.1 mV for a purely Cl--selective channel.
-We recorded shifts in reversal potential of -36.0 ± 1.4 mV and - 33.7 ± 2.1 mV for the peak and steady-state currents, respectively (n = 7; Supplementary Fig. 3), suggesting that the different classes of channel opening do not differ in their relative chloride permeability.
-Indeed, this result suggests that in the presence of γ -2, GluA2(R) receptors mediate negligible Cl- flux.
+We asked whether the different classes of channel openings seen with $GluA2(R)/\gamma$ -2 could have different relative chloride permeabilities.
+To address this, we applied 100 ms pulses of glutamate and measured the reversal potential of the peak and steady-state currents (comprising mostly large and small openings, respectively) in external solutions containing high (145 mM) or low (35 mM) CsCl43 (Supplementary Fig. 3).
+The expected shift in reversal potential following a switch between these conditions is -30.4 mV for a Cs+-selective (Cl- impermeable) channel and +30.1 mV for a purely Cl--selective channel (see Methods).
+We recorded shifts in reversal potential of $-36.0 \pm 1.4$ and $-33.7 \pm 2.1$ mV for the peak and steady-state currents, respectively (n = 7, P = 0.100; Supplementary Fig. 3), suggesting that the different classes of channel opening do not differ in their relative chloride permeability.
+Indeed, this result suggests that in the presence of $\gamma$ -2, GluA2(R) receptors mediate negligible Cl- flux.